- Jails face a challenging environment amid the pandemic.

 Capacity-constrained releases have fallen since the passage of Proposition 47 in 2014

 - The jail population is largely male and being held for felonies.

 As of September 2020, men make up the vast majority of the jail population (90%).
 More than 74% of all inmates are awaiting either arraignment, trial, or sentencing.
 Inmates held on a felony charge or conviction account for 90% of the jail population.

 - California has a large number of diverse—and aging—county jail facilities.

 California’s counties operate several types of jails, including court holding facilities, temporary holding facilities, and long-term facilities.
-All counties except Alpine operate at least one long-term facility, for a total of 123 facilities across the state.
-More than half of these facilities were built before 1990.
+Nearly all counties operate at least one long-term facility, with over 115 such facilities statewide, totaling over 79,000 beds (up from 76,000 in 2011).
+Some counties have built new facilities in recent years, but over half of county facilities in operation in 2018 were built before 1990.

-California has made more than $2.5 billion available for county jail construction.
-Funding programs in AB 900 (2007), SB 1022 (2012), SB 863 (2014), and SB 844 (2016) are paying for additional or replacement jail facilities in almost every California county.
-In addition to new or replacement jail beds, counties will have much-needed space for medical, educational, and other services that can help prepare inmates for successful reentry into the community.
-The drop in inmate population levels after Proposition 47 should be considered when planning long-term jail bed needs, especially given the cost and length of time of construction.
+Funding programs in AB 900 (2007), SB 1022 (2012), SB 863 (2014), and SB 844 (2016) have made $2.5 billion available to renovate and construct county jails.
+As of November 2020, $2.3 billion has been awarded to 57 projects in 45 counties.
+Twenty-three projects decrease bed capacity, while 27 increase it, with a projected net gain in rated capacity of about 10,000 beds statewide.
+Of the 57 projects, 19 have been completed.
+In addition to new or replacement jail beds, counties will gain much-needed space for medical, educational, and other services that can help prepare inmates for successful reentry into the community.
+The drop in inmate population levels after Proposition 47 and during the current pandemic should be considered when planning long-term jail bed needs, especially given the cost and length of time of construction.